ryan258/my-powershells/DRUPAL_WORKFLOW.md

 1.  **Create Project Folder**: A directory for the project is created.
 2.  **Configure DDEV**: `ddev config` is run to prepare the environment.
+3.  **Start DDEV**: The environment is started (this may take a minute on first run).
-3.  **Install Drupal Scaffold**: `ddev composer create` downloads the recommended Drupal project structure.
+4.  **Install Drupal Scaffold**: `ddev composer create` downloads the recommended Drupal project structure.
+5.  **Install Drush**: `ddev composer require drush/drush` installs the Drush command-line tool.
+6.  **Install Developer Tools**: `ddev composer require` installs Devel, Admin Toolbar, and Coder modules for development.
-4.  **Start DDEV & Install Site**: The environment is started, and `ddev drush site:install` creates the database and runs the installer.
+7.  **Install Site**: `ddev drush site:install` creates the database and runs the Drupal installer with admin/admin credentials.
-5.  **Launch Site**: The new site is opened in the browser.
+8.  **Launch Site**: The new site is opened in the browser.

 ### Workflow for **Contributing** to Drupal